- Topics: Entomology and Nematology | Ellis, James D | O'Malley, Michael K | Insects | 4H Entomology | Curricula

 Entomology is the study of insects, and a person who studies insects is called an entomologist.
 By taking the time to study insects, anyone can become an entomologist.

-Ways to learn more about insects include looking at them through a magnifying glass, watching their behavior, and thinking about what is happening—are the insects eating?
+Ways to learn more about insects include looking at them through a magnifying glass, watching their behavior, and thinking about what is happening—Are the insects eating?
 Pollinating?
 How fast do they run?
 Where do they go?
 Why do they do the things they do?
-Good places to see insects are parks, farms and gardens.
+Good places to see insects are parks, farms, and gardens.
 Another helpful idea is to take pictures with a camera or draw the insects that you see.
 That will help you remember what you have seen.